Am0031/javascript-algorithms/src/bubbleSort/README.md

 # Bubble sort

-In this activity we will be writing code to create a function that sorts an array using the bubble sort method.
+In this activity, the challenge is to create a function that sorts an array using the bubble sort method.

 ## Details